All external hyperlinks are provided for your

 Joy Cardin Show on Wisconsin Public Radio (WPR)

-to discuss the flu season and the importance of getting the flu vaccine.
+discussing the flu season and the importance of getting the flu vaccine.
 Wisconsin Public Radio, January 16, 2014

 Pandemic influenza is when a new (novel) and highly contagious